kbola/PolyChainer/README.md

 4) Set the 'Group Polyphony' to the number of tracks in your stack.

-5) Set the Voice index for each track for the
+5) Set the Voice index for the order in which it should play.

-The Voice Index must be less than or equal to the Group Polyphony or else it will never get triggered.

 Good Luck and happy polychaining!